levkk/rwf/README.md

     .await?;
 ```

-This executes only one query, using the search condition in the `UPDATE` query.
+This executes only one query, updating records matching the filter condition.